This post has been updated to ensure information and shopping links are current.

-If you’re new here, welcome!
-I’m Sasha.
-My husband, Matt, and I purchased our Victorian home about two and a half years ago.
-Since then, we have been renovating and decorating it slowly, while trying to maintain its historic charm.
-I have been following the One Room Challenge for inspiration since we moved in, so it was a thrill to participate for the first time this spring when we tackled our guest bathroom renovation!
+I have been following the One Room Challenge for inspiration since we moved into our home nearly 2 and a half years ago, so it was a thrill to participate for the first time this spring when we tackled our guest bathroom renovation!
 For this One Room Challenge, we will be finishing our sunroom.
 I will be sharing the progress on Instagram as well as here.
 Today’s post will focus on mixing prints to create a cohesive color palette.

 Mixing Prints for a Cohesive Color Palette